afternoon2/smartsettings/README.md

 # smartsettings.js
-## A JavaScript library for creating advanced, simply setting panels.
+## A JavaScript library for creating simply and advanced setting panels.
 ---
 ## Installation